 After announcing an increase of approximately 350% in resources at Los Calatos on 1 July 2010 (refer Review of operations above), Hampton announced on 20 August 2010 that, to date, eight exploration targets had been identified within a porphyry 'cluster' at Los Calatos by diamond core drilling and geochemistry and / or rock chip sampling.
-The Los Calatos porphyry 'cluster' occurs within an area of approximately 68sq.km.
-'Cluster' groupings are often associated with large mineralized porphyries where giant porphyry systems host multiple porphyry deposits.
-Examples include the Escondida system in northern Chile hosting the multiple deposits of Escondida, Zaldivar, Carmen and Ricardo within a 36 sq.km limit, the Highland Valley/Bethlehem system in Canada within a 60 sq.km limit, and the Grasberg/Ertsberg system in Indonesia within a 16 sq.km limit.
+The Los Calatos porphyry 'cluster' occurs within an area of approximately 68 km2.
+'Cluster' groupings are often associated with large mineralised porphyries where giant porphyry systems host multiple porphyry deposits.
+Examples include the Escondida system in northern Chile hosting the multiple deposits of Escondida, Zaldivar, Carmen and Ricardo within a 36 km2 limit, the Highland Valley/Bethlehem system in Canada within a 60 km2 limit, and the Grasberg/Ertsberg system in Indonesia within a 16 km2 limit.